9dots/9dots.io-pages/OjkKnOj.md

     - if we taste something bad, we spit it out

 ## Explain - 15 minutes
+During this explain, teach students how sensors work and give some real life examples of sensors.

 1. Just like with the body, in electronic senses are called “sensors”.